bharding2/slothbearbot/README.md

 The first argument is the term you want to search, and the second argument is the number of posts you want returned and favorited.

 code derived from this tutorial https://hackernoon.com/build-a-simple-twitter-bot-with-node-js-in-just-38-lines-of-code-ed92db9eb078 and adapted to use promises.
-Someday we'll have async await, but then probably remove it because try/catch blocks are pretty ugly
+Someday we'll have async await, but then probably remove it because try/catch blocks are pretty ugly (maybe I will like it?  who knows!)